Frequently asked questions

-FUE stands for Follicular Unit Extraction (or more recently Excision).
-This is where the follicle removal is performed one unit at a time with No stitches, No line scar and minimal pain afterwards.
-It allows you to cut your hair down to a No. 1 or 2 in the donor area high up the sides due to no line scar.
+FUE stands for Follicular Unit Extraction.
+This is where the follicle removal is performed one unit at a time with no cutting, no stitches, no line scar and minimal or no pain afterwards.
+It allows you to cut your hair down to a No. 1 or 2 in the donor area higher up the scalp due to no line scar.
 Non-shaven FUE is where we clip only small areas of the back so the hair covers it, meaning we hide the donor area.
-Our Doctor does the FUE harvesting and is involved in the entire process.
-Dr Spano has been doing transplants for 14 years personally.
-Ask your Dr how long he or she personally has been performing the FUE and see the most experienced Dr in Melbourne, Dr Paul Spano.
+Great for small hair transplants of 200-300 per session.

 FUT stands for Follicular Unit Transplant and is the traditional type of hair transplant where a strip of skin containing the hair is removed and stitched closed.
-Great for people with curly hair and women who wear their hair longer than a number 4.
-Great for those with very fine hair.
-We are one of only a few clinics in Australia that can perform FUT when you need it.
 The follicle groups are then removed from this strip under a microscope.
 Hair cuts after this type usually need to be a No. 3 or more in that area which is about 3 cm above the tip of your ear, due to a line scar being left behind.
 Sometimes this scar is very hard to find.
 Most people grow their hair this length in that area anyway so it’s a popular method.
 The grafts are more custom-made and planted in the usual manner with fine forceps into the recipient sites.

 Most of the time the donor area is at the sides or back of the head where the hair follicles are resistant to thinning.
 Even when these follicles are transplanted into a bald area, they preserve their hair growing qualities and do not suffer from the effects of DHT.
 This area is called the safe zone and is the basis of all permanent hair transplants.